 A beginner, logically, started mountain biking recently, but at least six months ago.
 (S)he has had some first riding experience, is moderately sportive and typically rides once per week.
 (S)he may do other sports, but not necessarily, and has the will to learn and to progress.
-Normal distance per ride is 30-40 km, and around 500 m of climb (cumulated sum of uphill meters).
 (S)he knows what a "singletrail" is (i.e. small, narrow hiking path - see pictures below), is not afraid to ride on it but only if it is not in too steep terrain.
-NB: my beginner's tours may feature some singletrails, but without putting participants into danger.
+Please note that our beginners tours may feature some singletrails, but without putting participants into danger.
 If in slightly steep terrain, then without additional risk (sharp bends, roots, rocks, deep falls, …).
 As a matter of fact, beginners shall expect mostly large forest roads.
 If singletrails are included, then they shall be of type S0 on the official singletrail skala.

 In any case, whatever respective levels are, there might be some interest to take part in professional training courses...